 - We all know Jamaica is famous for the green stuff.
 Jamaica is in the process of decriminalizing small amounts of weed.
 Tourists who are caught smoking or purchasing it usually end up in jail and with a fine.
 Although drugs are commonly offered to tourists, it is highly unlikely you will be approached when you are with your family.

 - Ask your hotel to arrange a reputable driver for you so you can explore this beautiful island with your family.
 Be sure to agree on a price before setting out.
 Ask them to stop at their favorite restaurant or jerk stand for a meal.
 Juta taxi service is also a good option as they are licensed by the Jamaica Tourist Board.
 Avoid traveling with that friendly Jamaican you met on the beach-as they may not have the proper insurance to transport passengers (or none at all!).
 There is also a scam (though rare) where the driver will cause a minor accident or have the car "breakdown", you will then be pressured to pay for the repairs at an inflated price (at his friends garage) or be trapped where you are.

-- The water is safe to drink and food poisoning is rare-even at roadside stalls.
+- Some of you may wonder, is Jamaica safe for the kids?
+Yes!
+The water is safe to drink and food poisoning is rare-even at roadside stalls.
 My family has eaten at many delicious road side stands and small restaurants and have never gotten sick.
 The food is delicious here-so don't miss out!

 - There are no vaccinations required for traveling to Jamaica, but you should consult with a travel doctor as he or she may have some recommendations (eg for a hepatitis vaccination).